-Welcome to my blog named Clear-air Turbulence.
-For those who don’t know, Clear-air Turbulence (CAT) is an aviation related term defined as, “the turbulent movement of air masses in the absence of any visual clues, such as clouds, and is caused when bodies of air moving at widely different speeds meet.”
+Clear-air Turbulence (CAT) is an aviation term defined as, “the turbulent movement of air masses in the absence of any visual clues, such as clouds, and is caused when bodies of air moving at widely different speeds meet.”

 As a pilot, I feel the title serves nicely as a metaphor for life.
-Much like CAT, I think many of us deal with problems the rest of us can’t see – things like self-doubt, depression, anxiety – and yet the turbulence we feel is very real.
+Much like CAT, I believe many of us deal with problems the rest of us can’t see – such as self-doubt, depression and anxiety – yet the turbulence we feel is very real.